isaac-sim/IsaacLab/docs/source/setup/faq.rst

 and robot learning algorithms.
 It not only inherits the capabilities of Isaac Sim, but also adds a number of new features that pertain to robot learning research.
 For example, including actuator dynamics in the simulation, procedural terrain generation, and support to collect data from human demonstrations.

+Isaac Lab replaces the previous `IsaacGymEnvs`_, `OmniIsaacGymEnvs`_ and `Orbit`_ frameworks and will be the single robot learning framework for Isaac Sim.
+Previously released frameworks are deprecated and we encourage users to follow our `migration guides`_ to transition over to Isaac Lab.

 Why should I use Isaac Lab?